Prejwel/Docker/README.md

 * docker run ubuntu sleep 5 -> execution of a command when we run the container

-* docker exec Cname command - >  exec - to executate a command on a running container.
+* docker exec Cname/CID command - >  exec - to executate a command on a running container.
+---
+-it imagename bash -> to be logged in to the docker container automatically.
+* docker run -it imagename bash

 ATTACH & DETACH mode
 * in attached mode we can only see the output and cant do anything else.